till-f/NetMessage/README.md

 **Typesafe and lightweight RPC for .NET**

 *NetMessage* is a small, super easy to use RPC and messaging library.
 The `NetMessageClient` and `NetMessageServer` classes provide typesafe communication for any kind of .NET application.
-The message data types are defined by arbitrary C# classes.
+All message types are defined by plain C# classes.
+No messing around with configuration files or external tools.
+And absolutely no additional dependencies.

 ## Quickstart